russellpwirtz/textgen_websearch/README.md

 # textgen_websearch
-An extension for text-generation-webui to provide web searches as context.
-The web search results are provided as context for the LLM query.
+An extension for text-generation-webui to provide web search results as context for the LLM query.

 Possible seaerch engines:
 - `google:`